 I started tutoring at the College of Wooster where I mainly helped students in Latin.
 I then went on to TA three classes where I gained experience teaching, grading, and editing papers.
 Latin is my favorite subject to teach, but I enjoy helping students learn anything.
 I have experience tutoring Latin, math, various English subjects (reading, writing, editing), and certain sections of the ACT.

 In my spare time I love baking sweets, knitting, crochet, and spending time with my pets.

-The College of Wooster - Bachelors, Classical Languages
+Undergraduate Degree: The College of Wooster - Bachelors, Classical Languages

 ACT Composite: 30